 But, if you have been mesmerized by Lahaul on your short visit – I am sure you will fall in love when you explore the place extensively!
 So, if you are looking for a detailed and common itinerary for the Lahaul Valley trip, then look no further, this article deep dives into all the required details for you.

-Lahaul Valley encompasses many smaller valley and has some of the most stunning views of glaciers, rivers, monasteries, deep valleys and high peaks.
-Of course, Lahaul forms one half of the Lahaul-Spiti district.
+Lahaul Valley encompasses a much smaller valley and has some of the most stunning views of glaciers, rivers, monasteries, deep valleys, and high peaks.
+Of course, Lahaul forms one-half of the Lahaul-Spiti district.
 But, Lahaul is separated from its sister Spiti by the gigantic Kunzum Pass.

 Best Season to Visit

 Even though the summer months are amazing and the weather is very cool, winters are equally mesmerizing.
 Some areas are known to receive 10 ft. of snow.
 Before this season, Lahaul was cut off from the world, but the mighty Atal Tunnel has made it possible to enjoy the beauty of the region in the winter months.
 In the coming seasons, you will be able to ski in Lahaul as well.

 Lying only 33 KMs from Manali on the Manali-Leh Highway – reaching Lahaul has never been easier.
 The valley starts from the northern end of the Atal Tunnel, which is essentially a bridge between Manali and Lahaul.
 Lahaul District extends to Sarchu on the Manali- Leh highway (almost halfway to Leh!)

 The nearest airport is the Kullu (Bhuntar) Airport, which lies about 51 KMs from Manali.
 Cabs and buses are available here for heading to Lahaul Valley